 Trade receivables are written off (i.e. derecognised) when there is no reasonable expectation of recovery.

-On the above basis, the expected loss allowance for trade receivables at 31 March 2019 and 1 April 2018 (the date of initial application of IFRS 9) for trade receivables is as follows:
+On the above basis, the expected loss allowance for trade receivables at 31 March 2020 and 31 March 2019 for trade receivables is as follows: